 The Charlotte-Mecklenburg Police Department is responsible for the following ABC permits.
 All ABC permit forms and applications can be found at http://abc.nc.gov/

 Local Government Opinion Form:

-The following attachment outlines what documents we require to process this form and what an applicant can expect during the investigation.
+The following attachment outlines what documents CMPD requires in order to process this form and what an applicant can expect during the investigation.
 The ABC Unit has up to 15 days upon receipt of a complete packet to investigate, process, and sign the Local Government Opinion Form.

 Special One Time Permit:

-You must submit all of the required documents listed on the Special One Time Permit application must be submitted with the application for signature.
+All required documents listed on the Special One Time Permit application must be submitted with the application for signature.
 CMPD is responsible for signing this application stating that we have been notified of your event.
 This form may take up to 7 business days to process.
-Please be sure the factor that time in when submitting your paperwork, as the ABC Commission requires the completed application be submitted at least 14 days prior to your event.
+Please be sure to factor this time in when submitting your paperwork, as the ABC Commission requires the completed application be submitted at least 14 days prior to your event.